 We have a restaurant here in Harrisburg, PA that serves a Cowboy Crunch burrito using the last bits in the chip bag:

 12" tortilla, refried beans, brown rice (or white), meat (buffalo, chicken or steak), cheese, veggies (lettuce, toms, onion, jalapenos), Ranch dressing and chip crumbs.
 Fab!

 Thank you one and all for these suggestions.
 There are so many.
 I think I have two winners: Jazalay and Cumberland.
 I am going to try these two first. :)

 Eat them!
 That's is they aren't stale... if they are give them to birds, hand them to your kids to feed the birds at the park.
 Great for families to have fun!

 Have some tortilla chips that are a little stale or some crumbs left in the bottom the bags?
 Here are some ideas for using those chips.
 Post your ideas.

-Any uses for those leftover 1/2 bags of potato/tortilla chips that no one will touch after 2 days?
-Remember, camouflage is the key word here.
-The family can't actually identify it as leftover chips in the resulting recipe.
+Any uses for those leftover 1/2 bags of potato/tortilla chips that NO ONE will touch after 2 days?
+Remember, camouflage is the KEY word here!